 Tioga Junior High is led by an outstanding administration team, faculty, and staff.

-To represent our Brave pride, Tioga Junior High is broken into "tribes".
-Each tribe includes an ELA, math, science and social studies teacher, whom represent and support the whole child in academics, behavior, and character.
+To represent our Brave pride, Tioga Junior High is organized into "tribes."
+Each tribe includes an ELA, math, science and social studies teacher, who represent and support the whole child in academics, behavior, and character.

 7th Grade Tribes: